Visit the institution website for COVID‑19 updates

 The counselling element of the course, and a year-long placement, will help you acquire skills and experience which, compared with other forensic psychology courses, can greatly enhance your employability prospects.

 This course is for graduates in psychology, who are interested in progressing to careers in the forensic services as practitioners, researchers or managers.
 It is also for those currently working in the criminal justice or forensic mental health systems, wishing to learn more about the theory and practice behind forensic psychology.

-Thanks to the skills and relevant experience you gain, you will be well placed to secure work in the prison service, probation service, NHS, police or voluntary sector organisations.
-These posts could be training positions where you can complete your Stage 2 qualification.
+Thanks to the skills and relevant experience you gain, you will be well placed to secure work in NHS forensic services, probation and prison service, or voluntary sector organisations.

 This course is accredited by the British Psychological Society (BPS) and is the first step to becoming a forensic psychologist.
 Successful completion of this course fulfils Stage 1 of the requirements towards Chartered Membership of the Society and full membership of the Division of Forensic Psychology.

 - Campus-based learningis available for this qualification